 Completed Application (Appendix 1 of Appendix DD)

-With the exception of the 10 kW Inverter Process, the completed application must be in the form of GIDAP Appendix 1 pursuant to CAISO Tariff Section 25.1, including requested deliverability status, study process (e.g., Queue Cluster, Independent, Fast Track), preferred Point of Interconnection, voltage level, and all other required technical data.
+With the exception of the 10 kW Inverter Process, the completed application must be in the form of GIDAP Appendix 1 pursuant to CAISO Tariff Section 25.1, including requested deliverability status, study process (e.g., Queue Cluster, Independent, Fast Track), preferred Point of Interconnection, voltage level, and all other required technical data as listed in GIDAP Section 3.5.1.
 The CAISO will forward a copy of the Appendix 1 Interconnection Request to the applicable Participating TO within five (5) Business Days of receipt.
 The completed application for the 10 kW Inverter Process will be in the form of the application specified in GIDAP Appendix 7 and is to be submitted to the appropriate Participating TO.

 The Interconnection Customer must submit a separate Interconnection Request for each site and may submit multiple Interconnection Requests for a single site.
 A site may consist of land that is not necessarily contiguous.
 The Interconnection Customer must submit a deposit with each Interconnection Request even when more than one request is submitted for a single site.
 An Interconnection Request to evaluate one site at two different voltage levels shall be treated as two Interconnection Requests.